Grid and geometry viewer: GV

 Restore all hidden orbitals

 If GV is used to display a molecule, it is possible to make a selection of an atom, a bond, an angle, or a dihedral angle by clicking (by left mouse button) on the atom.
 First selected atom will be displayed with a blue colored net, the rest (for bond and angle) with a magenta colored net.
 Using hot keys it is possible to make modification of the selected part of the structure.
-In addition to selection (note that only 4 atoms can be selected), it is possible to mark a group of atoms.
-Marking is made either by mouse (is Shift button is hold), or by keyboard (F7 button).
-Marked atoms can be modified as a single unit - e.g. rotated, moved.
+In addition to selection (note that only 4 atoms can be selected), it is possible to highlight a group of atoms.
+Highlighting is made either by mouse (is Shift button is hold), or by keyboard (F7 button).
+Highlighted atoms can be modified as a single unit - e.g. rotated, moved.
 To remove current selection - press middle mouse button or space.
-If user has both selected and marked atoms - the first press of space button will unselect 'selected', and the second one - unselect 'marked' atoms.
+If user has both selected and highlighted atoms - the first press of space button will unselect 'selected', and the second one - unhighlight atoms.

 GV can understand an extended syntax of XYZ file, and draw additional elements: axises, polygons, etc.